peterpeterparker/daviddalbusco.com/src/blog/we-need-your-help-to-get-started.md

 1. Reach me on [Twitter](https://twitter.com/daviddalbusco), per [Email](david.dalbusco@outlook.com) or on our [Slack channel](https://join.slack.com/t/deckdeckgo/shared_invite/enQtNzM0NjMwOTc3NTI0LTBlNmFhODNhYmRkMWUxZmU4ZTQ2MDJiNjlmYWZiODNjMDU5OGRjYThlZmZjMTc5YmQ3MzUzMDlhMzk0ZDgzMDY) to get started

 2. I'll answer and give you access to our platform.
-I will also be there in case you would need any help or support (I hope that our platform and editor are self explanatory, but if they would not be, we are going to be happy to gather your feedback and improve what's need to be improved before the start)
+I will also be there in case you would need any help or support

-3. Hopefully, our tool isn't that buggy and you won't discover that much bugs, but you might find some, I mean, we are humans after all 🤖 If you would, obviously with you, the help of contributors and by our selves we are going to fix these before launch
+3. You develop your presentations, ultimately publish them but don't share them "publicly in the wild" as long as we don't officially start

-4. You develop your presentations, ultimately publish them but don't share them "publicly in the wild" as long as we don't officially start
+4. Hopefully, our tool isn't that buggy and you won't discover that much bugs, but you might find some, I mean, we are humans after all 🤖 If that would be the unfortunate case, obviously we are going to fix these before launch

 5. Mid to late September 2019 we start our platform with plenty of content thanks to your help and we spend the all day wearing our biggest smiles because we are just lucky bastards who could count on awesome people like you 😃